 Another security issue for your email is phishing.
 The sender pretends to be someone else, e.g., Facebook, or your banker.
 If you follow the link, you are trapped.

 If you follow this Safe Surfing Guide series, you may wonder how this can happen after your install antivirus and anti-malware software already.
 The reason is simple.

 All antivirus and anti-malware software can only find “known” threats, although some software can use certain patterns to find new threats.
 Most of the time, only after the virus and malware are reported, the computer security software vendors analyze such virus and malware, then update the virus or malware databases.
 Only after these databases are updated, such new virus or malware can be detected by the software.

 The simple way to mitigate the damage of new malicious code/link in your email is to use webmail for any new emails, instead of using any email client, which manage your emails in your computer.
 For example, M$ Outlook and Thunderbird are the two commonly used email client packages.

-If you are using local email client to receive such malicious emails, the risk is quite high.
+If you are using a local email client to receive such malicious emails, the risk is quite high.
 Your antivirus and antimalware software are usually useless with new threats.

-So, if you need store your emails locally, you may check all emails on webmail first, then download/retrieve them with your email clients.
+So, if you need to store your emails locally, you may check all emails on webmail first, then download/retrieve them with your email clients.

-Another advice dealing with malicious email is do not open any email from someone you don’t know.
+Another advice dealing with malicious email is that you do not open any email from someone you don’t know.
 Gmail can show the snippets of the email so that you can discard unwanted emails quickly.

-Anyway, checking your email use webmail, not email client, will reduce your risk of attacks from malicious emails.
+Anyway, checking your email use webmail, not an email client, will reduce your risk of attacks from malicious emails.